integreat-io/map-transform/README.md

 be applied in the place of the apply operation and executed as if it was part of the pipeline definition in the first place.

+When no pipeline is provided, e.g. because the id is unknown, no pipeline will be applied and the data will pass through untouched.

 ```javascript
 import { mapTransform, apply, transform } from 'map-transform'